hjhuney/An-Intro-to-Scala/Part-12-If-Statements.md

 var animals = List("aardvark", "hedgehog", "walrus")
 ```

-Now, we'll try out first "if statement" which tests whether the list contains both "aardvark" and "walrus" in it.
+Now, we'll try our first "if statement" which tests whether the list contains both "aardvark" and "walrus" in it.

 *input*